 This is a little feel good art project we dreamt up in 2015.
 Sometimes when an idea comes to us, like a bolt of lighting, we just won't sit still until it is brought to life.
 It was no different with the 'Dublin Look Up' project.
 We began buying stilettos in second-hand shops, spraying them gold, covering them in glitter and then waited until the winter nights to settle in before throwing them up around the the city.

 We hope you enjoy this little video as much as we enjoyed making it!
-Thank you to all the Gold Shoe elves that helped make it possible!
-You know who you are.
-Big Love.
+Thank you to all the Gold Shoe elves that helped make it.

 Our first art installation for Body and Soul Festival ‘The Little House of Lost Toys’ was dream up by myself and Amo Downey.
 We wanted to create a cosy sanctuary for festival goers to immerse themselves in memories of their hopefully beloved soft toys.
 We put a leather bound book inside with pens to write messages to their furry buddies who have been lost over the years.